 5. Why are some KPIs (e.g. the brand associations) the same for a variety of audiences for any given brand?

-However, our MRP model will accumulate information over time and after a couple of months, it will have enough information to tell us the difference in brand associations, even for small brands.
+However, our MRP model will accumulate information over time and, after a couple of months, it should have enough information to tell us the difference in brand associations for different audiences — even for small brands.

 6. Why is MRP particularly good at detecting changes over time?

-This estimate of uncertainty in our prediction.
-This really helps with detecting changes over time since it allows us to make statements like ‘With a probability of 83%, there was a change in brand awareness from between March and April’.
+This estimate of uncertainty also helps with detecting changes over time since it allows us to make statements such as: “With a probability of 83%, there was a change in brand awareness between March and April within X audience”.

 Essentially, knowing the estimate of uncertainty provides our clients with a more accurate picture of the reliability of their data.